The remote seaside town of Tarrafal de Monte Trigo was the one place that surprised me most in Cape Verde.

 How to get there

+As beautiful as Tarrafal is, it can be a bit tricky to get there.
 In Porto Novo, there is a minivan in front of Restaurante Antilhas (near the ferry terminal) that goes to Tarrafal between 8 and 9 a.m. from Monday to Saturday.
 The ride costs 700 escudos one way.

-Note that this is the day’s only connection.
+This is the day’s only connection.
 Miss it and you’ll have to rent a private taxi (which costs at least 7000 escudos).
 Return trips from Tarrafal to Porto Novo leave before 6 am, which is a bit of a pain.
 There is no public transport on Sundays.

 Where to stay